christophrumpel/laravel-factories-reloaded/README.md

 **Why Class-Based Factories?:**

-- You have a dedicated class for every factory, and the test data can be defined inside.
-This is a much cleaner solution than the default factory files.
+- You have a dedicated class for every factory, and the default model data can be defined inside this class.
+This is a cleaner solution than the default factory files.
 - If creating test data gets more complicated than creating just one model, you hide this inside the factory class so that your tests stay clean.
-- The generated factory classes use return types so that your IDE know what gets returned.
-(This is something you do not have with the default factory handling of Laravel.)
+- The generated factory classes use return types so that your IDE knows what gets returned.
+(This is something you do not have with the default Laravel factories)

 I already know a lot of people using factory classes.
 So why not just create your own classes when you need them?

 - Automate everything!
 Even just calling an artisan command that creates a class is much faster than you doing it yourself.
-- This package will create classes that already provide factory features, you know, like creating a new model instance or multiple ones.
+- This package will create classes that already provide factory features, you know, like creating a new model instance, multiple ones and more.

 ## Installation